Clean Manufacturing Preserves Clean Air and Water

 Learn more about how we are working to eliminate toxic materials from our supply chain on the Governing Chemical Use page.

 Controlling chemical and water use in Xerox operations and through product design

 We have significantly reduced manufacturing air emissions over the past 20-plus years and continue to pursue efforts to do even more.
 Learn more about how we manage our environmental performance.

 We design our products to strictly control emissions of chemicals and noise during equipment use.
 Our current products have chemical emission levels that are well below global regulatory requirements.
 Learn more about the safety of Xerox products (PDF, 115 KB).

 Xerox toners are non-toxic and do not generate hazardous waste.
 Learn more about Xerox toner (PDF, 482 KB).

 Water consumed by Xerox operations is sourced from local municipal suppliers who withdraw water from lakes rivers and other surface waters.
-The water discharges at manufacturing sites are monitored as necessary to validate compliance with local sanitary sewer discharge limits.
-Wastewater from manufacturing processes is treated, as necessary, before being discharged into local sanitary sewers.
+The water discharges at manufacturing sites are monitored to validate compliance with local sanitary sewer discharge limits.
+Process wastewater is treated, as necessary, before being discharged into local sanitary sewers.

 Water conservation initiatives include recycling reverse osmosis rejects water as make-up water in cooling towers at the Wilsonville, OR facility.

 After achieving our 2020 water goal, we set an aggressive new water reduction goal to reduce water consumption by 20% by 2030 from our 2020 baseline.